OpenOverlayRouter/oor/README.md

 OpenWRT are minimal.
 However, to enable OpenWRT configuration mode and the routing specific operations, the code should be compiled with the option -DOPEN_WRT.
 To enable router operation in a common Linux host, the option -DROUTER will suffice.
+Keep in mind the associated libraries.
+These options and libraries are auto-managed when compiling with the `platform` option.

 The basic LISPmob requisites and configuration parameters must be complied with for the router mode but, there are a few specific requirements that are specific for this mode.
 To configure LISPmob to use it on router mode use the general LISPmob configuration instructions considering the following exceptions:

 An EID /30 (at least) prefix is required instead of a /32 one.
+For IPv6 you should have a /126 (at least) instead of a /128 one.
 This prefix should be used as the network prefix for the subnet where the hosts behind the router are allocated.
 Assign it to an interface and configure it as you would do for a normal network prefix (static configuration, DHCP, etc...).